Blacksujit/ConvoCraft/README.md

-# Super Cool Convocraft:
+# Super Cool Discord Bot

 ![bot](https://github.com/user-attachments/assets/8e4b3af0-df7e-46ae-93c6-53853b16ec20)

 ## Overview:

-This Covocraft bot is a powerful, multi-functional tool designed to enhance your Discord server experience.
+This Discord bot is a powerful, multi-functional tool designed to enhance your Discord server experience.
 It combines utility, fun, and information retrieval in one package, making it an essential addition to any Discord community.

 ## Technical Details:

 ### Dependencies:

 The bot relies on several Python libraries to function:
-- bot.py: For interacting with the Discord API
+- discord.py: For interacting with the Discord API
 - python-dotenv: For loading environment variables
 - matplotlib: For creating visualizations
 - forex-python: For currency conversion